 php wp-cli.phar --info

-You will now need to make WP-CLI executable by using the following command:
+To ensure the proper functionality of WP-CLI, you will need to make the WP-CLI executable using the following terminal command.

 chmod +x wp-cli.phar

 To complete the installation, it is recommended to relocate the WP-CLI executable to the directory “/usr/local/bin/wp” for convenient usage.

 To verify the successful installation of WP-CLI, you may use the following terminal command.